Academically and Intellectually Gifted (AIG) Services

 - Differentiated assignments within the regular education classroom, designed by the classroom teacher

-- Opportunities for differentiation may include the following Guided reading groups and flex groups (all content areas)
+- Opportunities for differentiation may include the following: Guided reading groups and flex groups (all content areas)

 - Across grade level work with inquiry-based learning